-New Graduate Students: In many cases your email will be provided by ACMS, but some departments provision email directly for their grad students.
-Regardless, you will still be given an ACMS account which provides access to many other resources (computer labs, wireless, VPN, Ted etc.) Grad student accounts are set up automatically beginning in early April, or later if you accept admission after that time.
-Once you have set up your UCSD Personal ID (PID) password as directed by the Office of Graduate Studies, you can use that password to activate your account (including ACMS email if applicable) as described below.
+Graduate students may have their email provided by their department.
+All graduate students receive an ACMS account which provides access to many other resources, even if they do not have an ACMS email account.
+Graduate student accounts are set up in early April and periodically thereafter if you accept admission after that time.
+Once you have set up your UC San Diego Personal ID password as directed by the Graduate Division, you may use that password to activate your account (including ACMS-supported email, if applicable).

-IMPORTANT: The password change page has several methods for you to confirm your identity and then set your ACMS password.
-The first and most common for new admits is to use your existing TritonLink (UCSD PID)/Myapplication password.
-If your existing password does not work for your ACMS password reset, but it DOES work for TritonLink, scroll further down the password change page to the link that says "Change Password Using a password that only seems to work in TritonLink" - that link will authenticate you through TritonLink, then allow you to set or reset the password for your ACMS account.
-(You'll also be directly presented with that same "only works in Tritonlink" option if your regular change fails).
+Most students can use their TritonLink/MyApplication password.
+If your existing password does not work for setting your email password, but it does let you access TritonLink, scroll further down the password change page to click the link that says "Change Password Using a password that only seems to work in TritonLink".
+This will authenticate you through TritonLink and allow you to set your ACMS email password.

-If your college requires email account verification, a confirmation code will be sent to your new UCSD email address, with instructions.
-If you are unable to find a message from your college, please contact your college's Academic Advising Office.
+If your college requires email verification, you will receive a confirmation code sent to your new UC San Diego email address with instructions.
+If you do not receive a message from your college, contact your college's Academic Advising Office.

-Contact your department advisors for information on computing resources the department may supply in addition to ACMS campus resources.
+Contact your department advisors for information about computing resources your department may supply in addition to ACMS resources.